caadel/thesis-report/README.md

 # Report repo
-Latex project and generated PDF
+This repository contains the LaTeX project and PDF of a Bachelor's Thesis in Computer Science.